bonny/WordPress-Simple-History/readme.txt

 ## Changelog

-Unreleased
+4.9.0 Unreleased

+This release comes with improvements to the SQL queries that the plugin use to fetch events.
+These optimizations enhance query performance and reliability on both MySQL and MariaDB.

+Additionally, the plugin now provides support for SQLite databases.

+- Added: support for SQLite Database.
+Tested with the WordPress [SQLite Database Integration](https://wordpress.org/plugins/sqlite-database-integration/) feature plugin.
+See [Let's make WordPress officially support SQLite](https://make.wordpress.org/core/2022/09/12/lets-make-wordpress-officially-support-sqlite/) and [Help us test the SQLite implementation](https://make.wordpress.org/core/2022/12/20/help-us-test-the-sqlite-implementation/) for more information about the SQLite integration in WordPress and the current status.
+Fixes [#394](https://github.com/bonny/WordPress-Simple-History/issues/394) and [#411](https://github.com/bonny/WordPress-Simple-History/issues/411).
+- Added: Support for plugin preview button that soon will be available in the WordPress.org plugin directory.
+This is a very nice way to quickly test plugins in your web browser.
+Read more in blog post ["Plugin Directory: Preview button revisited"](https://make.wordpress.org/meta/2023/11/22/plugin-directory-preview-button-revisited/) and follow progress in [trac ticket "Add a Preview in Playground button to the plugin directory"](https://meta.trac.wordpress.org/ticket/7251).
+You can however already test the functionality using this link: [preview Simple History plugin](https://playground.wordpress.net/?plugin=simple-history&blueprint-url=https://wordpress.org/plugins/wp-json/plugins/v1/plugin/simple-history/blueprint.json).
-- IP addresses are now shown on occasions.
+- Added: IP addresses are now shown on occasions.
+- Added: Helper functions `get_cache_group()`, `clear_cache()`.
+- Changed: Better support for MariaDB and MySQL 8 by using full group by in the query.
+Hopefully fixes multiple database related errors.
+Fixes [#397](https://github.com/bonny/WordPress-Simple-History/issues/397), [#409](https://github.com/bonny/WordPress-Simple-History/issues/409), and [#405](https://github.com/bonny/WordPress-Simple-History/issues/405).
+- Changed: Misc code cleanup and improvements and GUI changes.
+- Removed: Usage of `SQL_CALC_FOUND_ROWS` since it's deprecated in MySQL 8.0.17.
+Also [this should make the query faster](https://stackoverflow.com/a/188682).
+Fixes [#312](https://github.com/bonny/WordPress-Simple-History/issues/312).
-- Remove columns "rep", "repeated" and "occasionsIDType" from Log_Query response.
+- Removed: Columns "rep", "repeated" and "occasionsIDType" are removed from return value in `Log_Query()`.
-- Add helper functions `get_cache_group()`, `clear_cache()`.
-- Fix stats widget counting due to incorrect loggers included in stats query.
+- Fixed: Stats widget counting could be wrong due to incorrect loggers included in stats query.

 ### 4.8.0 (December 2023)